 Do you need a cavity filled?
 Is your tooth causing pain when eating?

-Dr. Pamela Cain provides tooth fillings in our Knoxville TN dental office.
-A dental filling is one of the most common dental treatments in use today.
+Dr. Pamela Cain provides tooth fillings in our Knoxville, TN dental office.
+A dental filling is one of the most common general dentistry treatments in use today.
 It can serve both restorative and cosmetic purposes and play an important role in the maintenance of long-term oral health.
 Dr. Cain places dental fillings to repair damaged teeth, address tooth decay, and more.

-Although there is a range of materials that can be used for a dental filling, we recommend the use of composite resin or porcelain when placing an inlay or onlay.
+Although a range of materials can be used for a dental filling, we recommend using composite resin or porcelain when placing an inlay or onlay.
 Porcelain gives you the most natural-looking results.
-It is also far stronger than composite resin, and won’t need to be touched up in the future.
+It is also far stronger than composite resin and won’t need to be touched up in the future.

 Benefits of White Fillings:

-- Durable result that can be made to blend with your natural smile
+- Durable result that blends in with your natural smile

 - Creates a tight seal around the tooth which greatly reduces the risk of future damage or decay.